istio/istio/manifests/charts/README.md

 ## WARNING: Do not use the files in this directory to install Istio!

-This directory contains the helm chart _sources_ which are versioned and built and pushed to the helm repository with each Istio release.
+This directory contains the helm chart _sources_ which are versioned, built and pushed to following helm repositories with each Istio release.
 If you want to make changes to Istio helm charts, you're in the right place.

-If you are just looking to install Istio using helm please use the charts found in the Istio helm repository documented [here](https://istio.io/latest/docs/setup/install/helm/).
-If you are seeing image pull errors about being unable to pull a container called `image: auto` this is why.
+If you want to _install_ Istio with Helm, instead please [follow the Helm installation docs here](https://istio.io/latest/docs/setup/install/helm/).
+If you are seeing image pull errors about being unable to pull a container called `image: auto`, this is why.

+Charts in this folder are published to the following Helm repos:
+ - `https://istio-release.storage.googleapis.com/charts` (charts for official release versions)
+ - `oci://gcr.io/istio-release/charts/` (charts for official release versions and dev build versions)

+Chart publishing is handled by https://github.com/istio/release-builder
 ---

 Note: If making any changes to the charts or values.yaml in this dir, first read [UPDATING-CHARTS.md](UPDATING-CHARTS.md)